hcfman/sbts-aru/README.md

 **Be very careful not to plug the PPS line into ground or you will blow the GPS up:** I've done this as GPIO 18 is right next to a ground line.

+The Neo series GPS's from aliexpress are considerably cheaper than the Adafruit ones.
+The Adafruit ones have an easier to understand output with the gpsmon command.
+I did buy about 5x of the Adafruit GPS's but now I would buy the Neo 7m ones.
+Sometimes it's nice to support companies that support the hobbist market though.

 **Adafruit Ultimate breakout**

 With the Adafruit series, the **PPS** line at the Pi side should be bend so as to be next to the **TX** line.
 Connect the power wire to pin 1.
 Then all the lines can then be plugged in a line after skipping the first 2 pins.